cscart/docs/en/cscart_addons/addons/mailchimp_ecommerce/index.rst

     * **Enable synchronization of abandoned carts**—If enabled, synchronization  of abandoned carts will be performed according to the cron.

     * **Enable synchronization of order statuses**—If enabled, synchronization will be performed when the status of the order is changed.
-Configure the status matching on the **Order Statuses** tab in MailChimp Ecommerce add-on settings (`Order statuses`_).
+Configure the status matching on the **Order Statuses** tab in MailChimp PRO add-on settings (`Order statuses`_).

     .. note::

-        MailChimp Ecommerce add-on exports orders that were created after enabling synchronization in the add-on settings.
+        MailChimp PRO add-on exports orders that were created after enabling synchronization in the add-on settings.
 Orders created before enabling synchronization will not be exported.

 ++++++++++++++
 Order statuses
 ++++++++++++++

-    Open **Order statuses** tab in the MailChimp Ecommerce add-on settings to set up order statuses corresponding to the statuses in MailChimp.
+    Open **Order statuses** tab in the MailChimp PRO add-on settings to set up order statuses corresponding to the statuses in MailChimp.

     .. fancybox:: img/mailchimp-ecommerce-order-statuses.jpg
-        :alt: MailChimp Ecommerce add-on
+        :alt: MailChimp PRO add-on

     .. note::